 The current state of code predictions for LOCA and RIA safety analysis at increased burn-up.

 As a follow up to the CSNI discussion on high burn-up issues the NEA Secretariat prepared a document that set out a Review of High Burn-up RIA and LOCA Database and Criteria.
-This restricted document presents an up to date summary of existing databases from various laboratories in a consistent manner, in order to facilitate the comparison of data from different sources.
+This document presents an up-to-date summary of existing databases from various laboratories in a consistent manner, in order to facilitate the comparison of data from different sources.

 The plenary meeting then reviewed the status of ongoing activities and discussed future activities, in particular:

-The workshop was organised on September 13-14, 2005 in Halden, Norway.
-There was quite a big spread of results from both pre-test and post test calculations.
+The workshop was organised on 13-14 September 2005 in Halden, Norway.
+There was a big spread of results from both pre-test and post-test calculations.
 This was partly due to the complexity of the test modelling and partly due to non-unified initial and boundary conditions.
 The benchmark participants recommended to repeat the post-test calculations with unified boundary conditions based on the ATHLET thermal-hydraulic model of the test facility.
 Such calculations would enable comparison of "fuel models" in the codes and help in better understanding the different results.
-The CSNI endorsed at its December 2005 meeting continuation of the second phase of the benchmark.
+The CSNI endorsed continuation of the second phase of the benchmark at its December 2005 meeting.